 Southwest Airlines says it is ending cabin service earlier to reduce chance of injury

+Southwest Airlines says it is ending cabin service earlier due to injury risk

+Beginning on Dec.
+4, a Southwest spokesperson said, flight attendants will begin preparing the cabin for landing at an altitude of 18,000 feet instead of 10,000 feet

 Your support helps us to tell the story